skypilot-org/skypilot/docs/source/reference/kubernetes/kubernetes-setup.rst

 .. tip::

-    If you are using GKE or EKS or do not plan expose ports publicly on Kubernetes (such as ``sky launch --ports``, SkyServe), no additional setup is required to expose ports.
-SkyPilot will create a LoadBalancer service automatically.
+    If you are using GKE or EKS or do not plan expose ports publicly on Kubernetes (such as ``sky launch --ports``, SkyServe), no additional setup is required.
+On GKE and EKS, SkyPilot will create a LoadBalancer service automatically.

 Running SkyServe or tasks exposing ports requires additional setup to expose ports running services.
 SkyPilot supports either of two modes to expose ports: